MagaliDrumare/How-to-learn-GO-Programming-Basics/README.md

 # How to learn GO?
 * Go by Example : https://gobyexample.com
 * Go Tutorials by sentdex : https://pythonprogramming.net/go/introduction-go-language-programming-tutorial
-* Code of theses Tutorials commented in the code section of this GitHub.
+* Code of theses Tutorials commented in the code section of this GitHub : https://github.com/MagaliDrumare/MagaliDrumare-How-to-learn-GO-Programming-/blob/master/01_%20WebAppSentdex.zip